Welcome to Cloe

 If the above commands have run successfully, you will be ready to run Cloe.
 Please refer to the vignette for a tutorial on how to run Cloe.
 For a quick overview of Cloe's workflow, read on.

-Running Cloe consists of four steps:
+Running Cloe consists of four steps (plus an optional one):

 - Create an input object

 - Cluster the mutations (optional)

 - Run the sampler

 library(cloe) # 0.
 Load in the data reads <- as.matrix(read.table("reads.txt", header=TRUE, row.names=1)) depths <- as.matrix(read.table("depths.txt", header=TRUE, row.names=1)) # 1.
 Create an input object ci <- cloe_input$new(reads, depths) # plot(ci) # 1.5.
 Cluster the mutations # ci <- crp(ci) # plot(ci) # 2.
 Run the sampler cm4 <- sampler(input=ci, iterations=10000, K=4, chains=1) # plot(cm4) # 3.
 Get the best sets of parameters cs4 <- summarise(cm=cm4, burn=0.5, thin=20) # plot(cs4) # 4.
 Select the model # # css <- list(cs3, cs4, cs5) # top_cs <- select_model(l=css, solutions=6L, plot=TRUE)

 In the optional, but recommended, step 1.5, you can cluster mutations with a

 Chinese Restaurant Process.
 Plot the resulting object to ensure that the